 The St. Joseph Award in Furniture.
 Selected by the furniture design professor for excellence in furniture design and construction.

-Henry Adams Medal.
+AIA Medal for Academic Excellence.
 This American Institute of Architecture (AIA) award honors the graduating Bachelor of Architecture and Master of Architecture student who has the highest grade-point average for the complete course of study.